 About 1 in 4 Kansans ≥ 18 years of age had doctor diagnosed arthritis.
 Kansans with arthritis are nearly three times more likely to live with a disability – hearing, vision, mobility, self-care, and/or independent living – as compared to those without arthritis.
 View the latest Kansas data (PDF) on arthritis.

 Several characteristics called risk factors affect whether your risk is high or low for arthritis.
-Some cannot be changed such as your age, gender and ethnicity.
+These incldue weight, smoking, employement and injuries and infections.